 Special occasions are the perfect opportunity to indulge your child’s creativity and whip up some fun and healthy alternatives to typical party food.
 Unlike their mass-produced counterparts, which almost always contain excessive sugar and low-quality fats, these kid-friendly recipes contain real fruit, vegetables, whole grains, and natural sweeteners.
-They’re colourful and healthy, and kids will love sharing them with their friends for a special breakfast, or on their first day of school.
-Let’s take a look at four very simple, nutritious and fun meals to cook with kids!
+These are healthy food craft ideas that kids will love sharing with their friends, for a special breakfast, or on their first day of school.
+Let’s take a look at four simple, nutritious and fun meals to cook with kids!